Types of offers

-If you change your retailer or accept a different offer from your standard retailer, you will enter a negotiated contract.
-These contracts vary between retailers, and contain different terms and conditions from Standard Form contracts.
+When you take up a special offer or deal, you enter into a market contract - also called a negotiated contract or offer - with the retailer.
+These contracts vary between retailers and contain different terms and conditions from Standard Contracts.
 You can enter a negotiated contract over the phone, or by completing a form you receive in the mail or from a door-to-door marketer.

 Ten day cooling-off period